tangfeixiong/chef-repo/README.md

 	`./init.sh`

+**Come and check our YouTube video showing how this process works:** https://www.youtube.com/watch?v=0hYEQboSXLU

 Usage - without baremetalcloud web panel
 ------------------------------------------

-The OpenStack Grizzly cookbook requires three servers: `controller`, `network` and `compute-001` for the first installation.
+The OpenStack Havana cookbook requires three servers: `controller`, `network` and `compute-001` for the first installation.
 These servers name should be reachable from the controller node.

 Access your `controller` node and clone this github repository: